rrothenb/the-first-daughter/Research/Samyaza's Story Types - How Memory Architecture Differs.md

 ### CPTSD Overlay: Contamination by Hindsight

-Every happy memory now has **the flood at the end of it**.
-The pre-trauma memories aren't fragmented like trauma memories, but they're **poisoned by knowing**.
+Every happy memory now has **her death at the end of it**—even though he didn't witness that death.
+The pre-loss memories aren't fragmented like reconstructed trauma, but they're **poisoned by knowing what came after**.

 **Example:**
 ```